-The resounding outburst of appreciation was so deep, The Stevens-Coolidge Place plans to stage a vastly expanded celebration of color in spring 2021.
-With 150,000 bulbs planted throughout their grounds for the Spring Spectacular, flowers will shine and inspire once again.
+The resounding outburst of appreciation was so deep, The Stevens-Coolidge Place staged a vastly expanded celebration of color in spring 2021.
+With 150,000 bulbs planted throughout their grounds for Bloomfest, flowers will continue to shine and inspire.

-The Stevens-Coolidge Place’s Spring Spectacular will be held April 24–May 16, 2021.
+The Stevens-Coolidge Place’s Bloomfest will be held April 21–May 15, 2022.
 Pre-registration is required.
 For more information, visit thetrustees.org

 TULIPS AT THE STEVENS-COOLIDGE PLACE

 By Tovah Martin | Photography by Kindra Clineff